OXDBXKXO/akamai-toolkit/README.md

 The script includes a sensor_data parser and checker based on the checker of [gondone666](https://github.com/gondone666/parse-sensor), which I improved and updated.

 Changes :
-- Fixed o9 check using [Zedd3v's abck lib](https://github.com/zedd3v/abck)
+- Fixed o9 check using [Zedd3v's abck lib](https://github.com/zedd3v/abck) (on v1.66, seems to be broken on 1.67)
 - Added 129 variable which was not parsed and causing issues
 - Added pretty-print function that displays sensor_data info in categories
   - Browser information